keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 In attempt to increase the current gain, a Darlington configuration of switching stages will be tested.
 The emitters of the input and output transistor(s) ![](assets/Q_I.svg) and ![](assets/Q_O.svg) (primary and secondary switching stages) are shared.
 The primary collector feeds the secondary base(s).
 The primary base and secondary collector(s) are the base and collector, respectively, of the Darlington pair.

-The current gain becomes β **²** + 2 β and the base–emitter voltage drop becomes twice that of the NP junctions formed:
+The current gain becomes β **²** + 2 β and the base–emitter voltage drop becomes twice that of the N-P (negative/positive-doped semiconductor) junctions formed:

 ![](equation_04.svg)